NASA Mars Rover Begins Driving at Bradbury Landing

 The instrument's principal investigator, Roger Weins of Los Alamos National Laboratory in New Mexico, reported that measurements made on the rocks in this scoured-out feature called Goulburn suggest a basaltic composition.
 "These may be pieces of basalt within a sedimentary deposit," Weins said.

 Curiosity began a two-year prime mission on Mars when the Mars Science Laboratory spacecraft delivered the car-size rover to its landing target inside Gale Crater on Aug.
 5 PDT (Aug.
 6 EDT).
 The mission will use 10 science instruments on the rover to assess whether the area has ever offered environmental conditions favorable for microbial life.

 JPL manages the Mars Science Laboratory/Curiosity for NASA's Science Mission Directorate in Washington.
-The rover was designed, developed and assembled at JPL, a division of the California Institute of Technology in Pasadena.
+The rover was designed, developed and assembled at JPL.

 More information about Curiosity is online at: